KawalaE/Order_information_correction_script/README.md

 The script makes use of an API shared by the inventory platform Baselinker.
 More information about API and methods needed for Baselinked data retrival: https://api.baselinker.com/index.php

+The information on the screen shots is a dummy example not REAL PERSONAL DATA!
 Before:
 ![exmp_1](https://user-images.githubusercontent.com/112077671/193429097-dc985b45-7ec8-480b-9fb6-8a02196ea229.JPG)